semaphoreci/docs/using-docker-registry-to-docker-image-reuse_5bd897cd04286356f0a53bbe.md

     of the current branch.
 * The value of `SEMAPHORE_PIPELINE_2_ARTEFACT_ID` will always reference the `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variables of the pipeline on the **second** **promotion** of the current branch.
 This rule keeps going.
 * If the values of `SEMAPHORE_PIPELINE_ARTEFACT_ID` and `SEMAPHORE_PIPELINE_ARTEFACT_ID`
     are the same, then you are not on a **rebuild**.
 * Promotions work **linearly**.
 Therefore pipelines can use the Artefact IDs of all previously defined pipelines as long as there is a shared path among them.
 Put simply, there must be a **direct**, linear connection between the pipelines you want to connect using Artefact IDs.
 * This means that if there is a split somewhere, only the Artefact IDs of the common path of one or more pipelines can be used as you cannot reference the pipelines from the other branch(es).
 * The `SEMAPHORE_PIPELINE_ARTEFACT_ID` environment variable offers a convenient and standard way of using the Artefact ID of the current pipeline without the need for knowing the name of the environment variable with the biggest number that holds the current Artefact ID (`SEMAPHORE_PIPELINE_9_ARTEFACT_ID`).
 * If you promote a pipeline more than once, the Artefact ID of that pipeline, as well as the Artefact IDs of the pipelines that are after that pipeline will change.
 However, the values of all previous Artefact IDs will remain the same.

+## Other Suggestions

+* If you need to reuse just a single resource, using the `SEMAPHORE_WORKFLOW_ID` environment variable is the simplest and quickest solution.
+* The `SEMAPHORE_PIPELINE_ID` environment variable remains the same throughout all the blocks of a pipeline, which, at first, makes it the perfect candidate for sharing data inside the same pipeline.
+However, using `SEMAPHORE_PIPELINE_ARTEFACT_ID` is the recommended way because the value of `SEMAPHORE_PIPELINE_ARTEFACT_ID` does not change if there are rebuilds in a pipeline.

 ## Two Examples